On sporadic sequences: Preliminaries

 where only the components $k_2$, $k_5$ and $k_6$ of $\bm{k}$ have been redefined to form $\bm{k'}$.
 Thus, $\bm{\ell} := p^s \bm{k'} \in L_s(mp^r)$ and so $(\ib{a}, \ib{b}, \ib{c}, \ib{d}) \in T_{s, \bm{\ell}}$.
 Conversely, let $\bm{\alpha} \in T_{s, \bm{\ell}}$ for some $1 \leq s \leq r$ and $\bm{\ell} \in L_{s}(mp^r)$.
 Then $\bm{\alpha} = \bm{\ell} + \bm{x} = p^s \bm{k} + \bm{x} \in U_{\ib{a} \ib{b}}^{(s)}(mp^r)$ for some $\bm{k} \in \mathbb{Z}_{\geq 0}^{12}$ and $x \in S_{p^s}$.
 Note that, in fact, if we replace the component $x$ in $\bm{x}$ with any $y \in S_{p^s}$ and write $\bm{\alpha'}$ for the associated vector, then the eight equations in (\ref{Uset}) are still satisfied for $\bm{\alpha'}$.
 Also, since $x$, $y \in S_{p^s}$, $p^s k_2 - x \geq 0$ and $p^s k_5 - x \geq 0$, we have $p^s k_2 - y \geq 0$ and $p^s k_5 - y \geq 0$.
 Hence, $\bm{\alpha'} \in U_{\ib{a} \ib{b}}^{(s)}(mp^r)$ and so $T_{s, \bm{\ell}} \subseteq U_{\ib{a} \ib{b}}^{(s)}(mp^r)$. \end{proof}

-Let $\lfloor \,\,\, \rfloor$ and $\lceil \,\,\, \rceil$ denote the usual floor and ceiling functions.
+Let $\lceil \,\,\, \rceil$ denote the usual ceiling function.
 The next two results follow from splitting the defined product of the binomial coefficient, according to whether the index is divisible by $p$ or not.
 The first result is \cite[Lemma 2.4]{oss}.
 We omit the proof of the second result.

 \begin{lemma} For primes $p$, integers $m$ and integers $k \geq 0$, $s \geq 1$,

 \end{lemma}

 \begin{lemma} For primes $p$, integers $m$ and integers $k$, $\ell \geq 0$, $s \geq 1$,